 School Travel Plan

-The staff, with the help of our seven Junior Road Safety Officers (JRSOs), work to improve our road safety awareness and encourage us to decrease car use by walking, riding bikes, taking public transport or sharing cars; all of which will help reduce road congestion and pollution.
-The JRSOs run competitions (right) to raise awareness and lead regular surveys.
-We have achieved the Sustainable level accreditation for our School Travel Plan and our JRSO's have won Newham JRSO School of the Year in the past (left).
+The staff, with the help of our seven Junior Travel Ambassadors (JTAs), work to improve our road safety awareness and encourage us to decrease car use by walking, riding bikes, taking public transport or sharing cars; all of which will help reduce road congestion and pollution.
+The JTAs run competitions to raise awareness and lead regular surveys.
+We have achieved the Sustainable level accreditation for our School Travel Plan and our JTA's have won Newham JTA School of the Year in the past.